dlockwood13/anchor/README.md

-# Anchor
+# Bowline

-**A calmer way through your day.**
+> **A calmer way through your day.**
+>
+> *Structure when you need it.
+Never trapped by it.*

-Anchor is a daily support app for ADHD, autism, AuDHD, dyslexia, dyspraxia, anxiety-related executive dysfunction, sensory processing differences, burnout, and chronic overwhelm.
+Bowline is a daily support app for ADHD, autism, AuDHD, dyslexia, dyspraxia, anxiety-related executive dysfunction, sensory processing differences, burnout, and chronic overwhelm.

+Named after the sailor's knot — known as the king of knots — that holds firm under load but unties cleanly when you're ready to move.

 > The user is not the problem.
-The environment, task structure, sensory load, ambiguity, and timing may be the problem.
-Anchor helps modify those conditions.
+The environment, task structure, sensory load, ambiguity, and timing may be.
+Bowline helps modify those conditions.

 ---